Spring Courses

 This course encourages self-reflection about such topics as leadership style and bringing the best in those whom one serves.
 It seeks to reveal the contours of leadership (rather than details) so as to engender an understanding of leadership as an art in the sense of the ancient Greek word techne.
 It does not focus on operationalizing one’s vision in a school.
 This course requires a personal mentor.

-Required texts: Max De Pree’s Leadership Is an Art.
+Required texts: Donald Cowan’s Classic Texts and the Nature of Authority and Max De Pree’s Leadership Is an Art